NRCHKB/node-red-contrib-homekit-bridged/README.md

     - **Debug**: Show the output of ffmpeg in the log, default _false_.
     - **Snapshot Output**: Choose how to output camera snapshot:
         - **Disabled**: there will be no output
-        - **Path**: file will be saved and path will be send to output, _msg.payload.cameraSnapshot_ contains path value stored as a string.
+        - **Path**: file will be saved and path will be sent to output, _msg.payload.cameraSnapshot_ contains path value stored as a string.
-        - **Content**: file content will be send to output, _msg.payload.cameraSnapshot_ contains Buffer object {" type":"Buffer","data":[]}.
+        - **Content**: file content will be sent to output, _msg.payload.cameraSnapshot_ contains Buffer object {" type":"Buffer","data":[]}.
     - **Interface Name**: Selects the IP address of a given network interface.
 The default is to select the first available, and that may not be the same IP address that ffmpeg will use.
-A mismatch will cause the iOS device to discard the video stream..
+A mismatch will cause the iOS device to discard the video stream.
 - **Characteristic Properties**: Customise the properties of characteristics.
 [Characteristics wiki](https://github.com/NRCHKB/node-red-contrib-homekit-bridged/wiki/Characteristics)